AlkaWildlife/alkawildlife.eu/en_GB/_posts/2021-10-20-conference-wildlife-conservation-in-human-landscapes.md

 Attendance at the conference is free of charge.

-Lecturers attend the conference for free, including accommodation and meals.
+For speakers, food and accommodation are also free.

-Other participants will be paid for refreshments during breaks and a social dinner on the second day.
-Upon request, the organizers, can arrange lunches, dinners (180 CZK/meal) and accommodation (500 CZK/night) in the conference venue.
-There are also alternative options for food and accommodation in Velké Pavlovice
+Non-presenting participants can book meals using the form below (lunches and/or dinners, 180 CZK/meal) and accommodation (500 CZK/night, breakfast included) at the conference venue.
+There are also alternative options for food and accommodation in Velké Pavlovice.

+Refreshments during breaks and the social dinner in a historical wine cellar are free for all participants.

 If you are planning to give a talk, [please fill in this form](https://docs.google.com/forms/d/e/1FAIpQLSeKNJMCr4l_w52KX_KttMrG7mHYaQio54Ajytzl4JzW1IR8eQ/viewform).